 Diana Giese was born in Canberra in 1947.
 In 1954 her family moved to Darwin where her father, Harry Giese, served the Northern Territory Administration.
 Diana was educated at Darwin High School and the Australian National University.
 She then worked in London for major book publishers and for organisations such as the Policy Studies Institute and the Commission for Racial Equality.
 On her return to Australia she worked as a writer, editor, oral historian and broadcaster.
 From 1996, she convened public programs with diverse communities for museums, libraries and educational institutions.
 This work produced exhibitions and archives, books and media, videos and Web material with participants across Australia.

-Diana travelled round Australia interviewing Chinese Australians and giving talks about her work to local societies, universities and conferences, about the experiences and achievements of this important group.
+Giese travelled round Australia interviewing Chinese Australians and giving talks about her work to local societies, universities and conferences, about the experiences and achievements of this important group.
 A collaborator and fellow interviewer, Warren Lee Long, wrote that Giese ‘has become a model in fostering networks right across the country so that projects on the Chinese history of Australia are given their best chances of success’.

-In 1996, she initiated a project interviewing some of Australia’s leading publishers and in 1999 the Khmer Community in Australia collection.
+In 1996, she initiated a project interviewing some of Australia’s leading publishers and in 1999 she formed the Khmer Community in Australia collection.
 She has also interviewed for the Australians of the Year and Law in Australia projects, and produced a group of interviews with some of this country’s leading scientists.

 Beyond Chinatown (1995)

 The Library acquired the oral history collections produced by Diana Giese between 1992 and 2003.
 In 1997, it purchased her papers relating to the research for, and publication of Beyond Chinatown and Astronauts, Lost Souls & Dragons.
+Further papers, mostly relating to various multicultural projects, were received in 2010 and 2017.

 Diana Giese has been responsible for initiating and organising three oral history collections, as well as contributing to several others: